 The rotator cuff functions to stabilize the shoulder and allow the arms to move through a full range of motion.
 The rotator cuff works together with the deltoid muscle to provide motion and strength to the shoulder for activities that require motion above the waist and shoulders.

-Rotator cuff tendinosis (the disease and degeneration process) occurs when the small muscles of the rotator cuff, the supraspinatus, infraspinatus, teres minor, and subscapularis, become strained causing weakness of these structures and subsequent tendonitis (tendon inflammation).
+Rotator cuff tendinosis (the disease and degeneration process) occurs when the small muscles of the rotator cuff, the supraspinatus, infraspinatus, teres minor, and subscapularis, become strained, causing weakness of these structures and subsequent tendonitis (tendon inflammation).
 As we mentioned above, the muscles go first before the tendon in most cases.
-This is especially true in the the small and relatively weak rotator cuff muscles which are asked to perform key functions.
+This is especially true in the small and relatively weak rotator cuff muscles which are asked to perform key functions.

 - The supraspinatus helps seat the humeral head (ball) into the glenoid cavity (socket) when the arm is raised from the side (abducted).

 - The infraspinatus and teres minor rotate the forearm away from the body or in the hand-waving position (external rotation),